maple-ml/cinnamon_old/README.md

 This section will be community managed, otherwise.

 ## Contributions
-All contributions are appreciated, as to improve the mode on its playability and functionality.
-As this project isn't perfect, we would enjoy all additions to the code through bugfixing and ideas.
-Contributions should be done over an issue or a pull request, to give maintainers a chance to review changes to the codebase.

 For new ideas and features, we would prefer for you to write an issue before trying to add it to show the maintainers.